 When washing your car by hand, choose a location protected from environmental influences (carport/garage).
 After washing, the car should be dried with a microfiber cloth or an air blow gun.
 Once the car has been carefully washed by hand, any stubborn dirt can be removed with a clay bar.

-Before polishing a car, it should be washed by hand using a car shampoo such as MZ Wash.
+Before polishing a car, it should be washed by hand.
 If necessary, a special clay can be used to remove any contaminants afterwards.